bben1/Automatic-fundamental-investment-valuation/README.md

     - Run the .f_score() method:

         - This returns a summary of the analysis as well as the company's f-score.

-## Description:

-**A DCF (Discounted-Cash-Flow)** calculates the intrinsic value of a company.
-It sums the present values of the FCF (Free-Cash-Flow) and the TV (Terminal-Value) to calculate the EV (Enterprise-Value), before making necessary adjustments to reach the implied equity value.
-Below are the steps based on the research that I have conducted:

--	Define the driving factors and estimate their growth throughout a forecasting period.

--	Calculate the WACC (Weighted-Average-Cost-of-Capital):

-    o	Use the interest-coverage ratio method to calculate the cost-of-debt.

-    o	Use the CAPM model to calculate the cost of equity.

-    o	Use US-treasury bonds to calculate the risk-free-rate (if company in the US).

-    o	Use the index of the company to calculate the expected market return.

--	Calculate the FCF for each year and discount back to the present value, using the WACC (Weighted-Average-Cost-of-Capital).

--	Sum each of the present values for the FCF during the forecast period.

--	Calculate the TV (Terminal-Value) of the company using the perpetual-growth-method and then convert to present value by discounting it by WACC for the forecast period.

-    o	Use the ____ to calculate g (Perpetual-Growth-Rate).

--	Calculate the EV (Enterprise-Value) of the company by summing the net present values of the FCF and TV.

--	To calculate the implied equity value from the Enterprise-Value:

-    o	Add cash or cash-equivalents

-    o	Subtract debt

--	To calculate the implied price-per-share, divide the equity value by the number of outstanding shares.

--	To make our analysis more useful, we then conduct sensitivity analysis on the arguments WACC, g.
-This then produces a range for the intrinsic value per share of the company.

-**Piotroski’s F-Score** is a number between 0 and 9 which is used to asses the strength of a company’s financial position.
-It analyses different aspects such as the profitability, liquidity, leverage and operational efficiency of the company.
-The specific conditions of Piotroski’s F-Score are as follows:

-#### Profitability

-    1. Return on Assets (1 point if it is positive in the current year, 0 otherwise);

-    2. Operating Cash Flow (1 point if it is positive in the current year, 0 otherwise);

-    3. Change in Return of Assets (ROA) (1 point if ROA is higher in the current year compared to the previous one, 0 otherwise);

-    4. Accruals (1 point if Operating Cash Flow/Total Assets is higher than ROA in the current year, 0 otherwise);

-#### Leverage, Liquidity and Source of Funds

-    5. Change in Leverage (long-term) ratio (1 point if the ratio is lower this year compared to the previous one, 0 otherwise);

-    6. Change in Current ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise);

-    7. Change in the number of shares (1 point if no new shares were issued during the last year);

-#### Operating Efficiency

-    8. Change in Gross Margin (1 point if it is higher in the current year compared to the previous one, 0 otherwise);

-    9. Change in Asset Turnover ratio (1 point if it is higher in the current year compared to the previous one, 0 otherwise);

 ## Challenges: